-On May 25, 2021, online pharmacy Valisure announced that it had detected benzene, a known carcinogen, in 78 of the 294 sunscreen and after-sun care products it tested.
+On May 25, 2021, online pharmacy Valisure announced that it had detected benzene, a known carcinogen, in 78 of the 294 sunscreen and after-sun care products it tested (26.5%).
 Fourteen lots had benzene concentrations that exceeded the Food and Drug Administration (FDA)-restricted concentration limit of 2 parts per million (ppm), and some had levels up to three times that amount.
 A list of affected sunscreens with benzene can be found here.

 “The FDA takes seriously any safety concerns raised about products we regulate, including sunscreen.
 While the agency evaluates the submitted citizen petition, we will continue to monitor the sunscreen marketplace and manufacturing efforts to help ensure the availability of safe sunscreens for U.S. consumers.”

-Benzene in Sunscreen Lawyers
+Benzene in Sunscreen Lawsuits

 Let us put our resources to work for you.
 If you are an attorney, we can competently and conscientiously assist you in handling any group of cases, no matter how large.